Inflectra/rapise-documentation/docs/New/Roadmap.md

 - **Recorder Dialog 2.0**: Ability to fine tune captured steps during recording.
 - **Simplified installation/upgrade**: Do not require to uninstall Rapise before upgrade.
 - **Dark mode**: Someday, really :)
+- **FileCompare** - add FileCompare UI to assist with adding file checkpoints on recording, updating checkpoints and analyzing differences after execution for files (txt, PDF, doc, JSON, csv) and text fields of runtime objects (Window text, Object Value).
+- Custom **Start Page**.
+Allow test framework or test to have custom start page that may interact with test (re-build test structure, display graph, modify test) and show some application-specific information regarding test.

 ### Integrations